Previous Page Next Page

 Community centers are also referred to as the following:

-The community centers in Texas are listed on the Find Your Local Mental Health or Behavioral Health Authority webpage.
-When the services the client receives are provided by, coordinated by, or contracted with one of these community centers, then PI Facility has jurisdiction.
+The community centers in Texas are registered on the Find Your Local Mental Health or Behavioral Health Authority webpage.
+PI Facility has jurisdiction when the situation meets both of the following criteria:

 See: